gnss-sdr/geniuss-place/_quick-start/02-requirements.md

 **Try the software on your own computer**: GNSS-SDR can be executed in a wide range of processor architectures, from the newest ones to those that have been around for a while.
-Your own computer will probably be among the list above.
+Your own computer will probably be among the listed above.
 The software receiver processes data _as fast as it can_, taking advantage of the particularities of your processor and dumping messages to the terminal output in case it is not able to perform the required computation in real-time.
 If your processor is not fast enough to process GNSS signals in real-time, you can still use files and use the software, performing exactly the same processing but at a slower pace, and thus without processing time constraints.

 {: .notice--success}

 ### Operating Systems